Frequently Asked Questions

 How good can a distance learning program really be?

 The Center for Guided Montessori Studies meets or exceeds all standards for Montessori training.
 All of our video instruction is provided by world class educators giving best practice Montessori lessons.
 Students are provided with beautifully prepared, highly accurate albums that incorporate authentic and undiluted Montessori instruction with the latest research in child development and science.
-On a daily basis students will work with Instructional Guides who have been carefully picked for both subject matter expertise and their teaching ability.
-The Center for Guided Montessori Studies has also developed proprietary training methods to ensure that all staff members, from student advisors to instructors, are fully prepared to help students make the most of the distance learning experience.
+Our students work with experienced and passionate Montessori Instructional Guides who have been carefully picked for both subject matter expertise and their teaching ability.
+We take the Guided part of our name very seriously with everyone from admissions staff, to student advisors and instructors committed to supporting the success of our learners.

 Will I have to travel?

 CGMS students perform most of their studies either online or at their own schools near where they live.
 Full Certificate students will need to attend one short residency at one of our training centers, or two if they are in the Elementary program.
 Associate Certificate students perform should not have to travel at all.
 CGMS recommends the Associate Certificate for students outside of North America.

 Will I be working alone?